 The DJI Pocket 2 is unique on this list.
 This pocket-sized camera has a built-in three-axis stabilized gimbal that ensures your footage looks smooth.
 While the video quality and low-light capability can't compete with some of the larger-sensor options above, the Pocket 2 can be a powerful all-in-one tool in any content creator's belt.
 The gimbal makes it incredibly easy to record super smooth handheld footage, and it has a slow-motion capture mode that lets you shoot at up to 240 fps in 1080p.

 The camera also has an 'Active Track' feature that automatically follows a person or object, which you can use to get creative when shooting products or action footage.
 If you want to save money, try finding an original DJI Osmo Pocket.
 However, the larger sensor on the Pocket 2 gives it an edge in low light.
 Overall, it's a great choice for those who want a pocket camera to shoot stabilized handheld video.

 Jul 14, 2023: Removed the Sony a6400, replaced it with the Fujifilm X-S10 as the 'Best Mid-Range YouTube Camera', and added the Sony ZV-E1 as the 'Best YouTube Camera'.
 Also removed the Canon EOS M50 Mark II from Notable Mentions and replaced it with the Canon EOS R50.

-Our recommendations above are what we think are currently the best cameras for most people to buy, according to their needs.
-We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the US).
+Our recommendations above are what we think are currently the best video cameras for YouTube for most people to buy, according to their needs.
+We factor in the price, feedback from our visitors, and availability (no cameras that are difficult to find or almost out of stock in the U.S.).

 If you would like to choose for yourself, here's the list of all our reviews for cameras.
 Be careful not to get caught up in the details.
 There is no single perfect camera.
 Personal taste, preference, and shooting habits will matter more in your selection.